SSModelGit/ARL-Work-2019/AWS/README.md

 ## Setup
 ### Non-specific setup
 Because the connection depends on TCP/IP sockets, ensure that the devices hosting the server and the client have ports exposed for the server and client to access.
+Additionally, make sure to have cloned this repo into the desired folder!

 ### Server setup
 In order for the ROS devices to 'see' the server, run the server scripts on a device that is either on the same local network as the ROS devices, or has a public IP.
 The script is tested on AWS EC2 Ubuntu instances with public IPs.